merenlab/merenlab.org/_posts/anvio/2015-05-02-anvio-tutorial.md

 Once you have your BAM files profiled, the next logical step is to merge all the profiles that should be analyzed together.

 It goes without saying that every profiling step must have used the same parameters for analysis.
-If profiles have been generated with different annotation databases or with different parameters will not get merged, and you will get angry error messages from anvio.
+If profiles have been generated with different annotation databases or with different parameters will not get merged, and you will get angry error messages from anvi'o.

 In an ideal case, this should be enough to merge your stuff: